-- Sight translation of vital written documents if we do not have them prepared in the patient's language
+- Translation of written documents if we do not have them prepared in the patient's language

 Why we use interpreters

-You have the right to refuse the medical interpreter and to have a family or friend interpret, but there are risks if you choose to proceed without the help.
-That person may:
+You have the right to refuse the medical interpreter and to have a family or friend interpret.
+However, there are risks if you choose to proceed without our help.

 - Add or leave out information